 Check the status of your TLS/SSL certificate order and use the HTTP practical demonstration DCV method to demonstrate control over a domain on the order.
 For more information, see Demonstrate control over domains on a pending certificate order.

-Submitting domains for validation during the order process means certificates cannot not be issued until domain validation is completed.
+Submitting domains for validation during the order process means certificates cannot be issued until domain validation is complete.
 For immediate certificate issuance, submit domains for prevalidation when possible.
 See Domain prevalidation: Supported DCV methods.

 Demonstrate control over your domain by hosting a .txt file containing a randomly generated token value at a predetermined location on your website.
 Once the file is created and placed on your site, DigiCert visits the specified URL to confirm the presence of your verification token.

 Make sure to avoid the Common mistakes: HTTP Practical Demonstration DCV method.

 Go to the SSL/TLS certificate's Order details page to see what domain and organization validation needs to be completed before we can issue your certificate.

 In your CertCentral account, go to the order's Order # details page.